zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/prerequisites/prerequisites.md

 ## Introduction

 In this step, we will show you how to prepare your work environment in Oracle Cloud Infrastructure.
-We will use cloud-shell as our terminal which is a web-based, terminal built-in OCI console.
-It is good to use this terminal, in case you are behind corporate VPN, in case you don't have a stable network connection.
-To use the Cloud Shell machine, your tenancy administrator must grant the required IAM (Identity and Access Management) policy.
+We will use cloud-shell which is a web-based terminal built into OCI console.
+To use the Cloud Shell machine, your tenancy administrator must grant your the required IAM (Identity and Access Management) policy.

 *Estimated lab time*: 10 minutes